 Beacon Climbing Centre

-Is a really exciting, massive new indoor climbing centre with the World's first CrazyClimb installation, climbing walls up to 17m high and a premium cafe with spectacular views overlooking the climbing areas.
+- is a really exciting, massive new indoor climbing centre with the World's first CrazyClimb installation, climbing walls up to 17m high and a cafe with spectacular views overlooking the climbing areas.
 All day fun whatever the weather, with full instruction available for all ages and abilities.

 Glasfryn Parc Bowling and Activities (28 miles)